neurobagel/documentation/docs/user_guide/production_deployment_with_own_proxy.md

 ??? info "Differences from the default deployment recipe"

-    Unlike the default production Docker Compose recipe the deployment recipe for an existing proxy
+    Unlike the default production Docker Compose recipe, the deployment recipe for an existing proxy has the following characteristics:

     - **does not** expect an existing proxy Docker network to connect with
     - **does** expose the service ports to the host machine,